netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    for application list entry named "my-ssh" is "false", which is also its inherited value from its parent node, and thus can be omitted.

-# Interaction between Immutable Flag and <system>
+# System Configuration Interactions

    The system datastore is defined to hold system configuration provided by the device itself and make system configuration visible to clients in order for being referenced or configurable prior to present in
-   <operational>.
-However, the device may allow some system-initialized
-   node to be overridden, while others may not.
-System configuration exists regardless of whether <system> is implemented.
+   \<operational\>.
+However, the device may allow some system-initialized node to be overridden, while others may not.
+System configuration exists regardless of whether \<system\> is implemented.

    This document defines a way to allow a server annotate instances of non-modifiable system configuration with metadata when system configuration